kevinburke/telapi-python/docs/getting-started.rst

 Quickstart
 ===========

-Getting started with the Telapi API couldn't be easier.
+Getting started with the Tel API couldn't be easier.
 Create a Telapi REST client to get started.
 For example, the following code makes a call using the Telapi REST API.

 Making a Call
 ===============